elevate-human-experiences/blog/blogs/Style Guide.md

 ## Voice & Tone

 ### Conversational Authority

-- **Conversational yet informed**: Blend casual accessibility with technical expertise
-- **Direct and honest**: Don't sugarcoat problems or oversell solutions
-- **Thoughtful skepticism**: Question hype while exploring genuine potential
-- **Personal reflection**: Include first-person experiences and real-world anecdotes
+Write with a conversational yet informed voice that blends casual accessibility with technical expertise.
+Be direct and honest—don't sugarcoat problems or oversell solutions.
+Apply thoughtful skepticism by questioning hype while exploring genuine potential.
+Include personal reflection through first-person experiences and real-world anecdotes to make the content relatable and grounded.

-### Example Tone Patterns:
+### Example Tone Patterns

-- "Here's the uncomfortable truth: AI slop isn't the biggest problem..."
-- "This got me thinking about agent identity, and I wanted to share some quick takeaways..."
-- "Short answer: **Yes.** Long answer: AI fluency is becoming..."
+Your writing should sound natural and engaging, like: "AI slop isn't the biggest problem..." or "This got me thinking about agent identity, and I wanted to share some quick takeaways..." or "Short answer: **Yes.** Long answer: AI fluency is becoming..."
+(DO NOT USE THESE EXACT FRAMINGS)

 ## Content Structure